 Operating system name and version (Windows, macOS, Linux, Android, iOS, etc.).

-Different systems imply differences in the underlying environment.
+Different systems mean differences in the underlying environment.

 Browser language and system language settings.

-Language preferences can reflect the user's region or preferences.
+Language preference can reflect the user's region or preference.

-Browser plugins, extension installation status, and whether certain features are enabled (such as script blocking, ad blocking).
+Browser plugins, extension installation status, and whether certain features (such as script blocking and ad blocking) are enabled.

 These are also the "features" of recognition.

-Because font sets often differ due to device variations.
+Because font sets often vary due to differences in devices.

-Because there are subtle differences between different device/browser combinations.
+Because there are subtle differences among different device/browser combinations.

 Screen resolution, pixel ratio, viewport size.